kumamon111/movie-subtitles/content/post/Love,Rosie.md

 He wrote that months ago!

-- And anyway he's my best friend!
+And anyway he's my best friend!
-- No!
+No!

 I'm your best friend!
 Get it yet?

-We just keep missing each other-.
+We just keep missing each other.

 Maybe we're just not meant to be.